Guidance

 Grades achieved in GCSEs or other qualifications

-The requirements on reporting exam grades to pupils and parents have not changed.
-Where the results of any qualification assessments are received after the end of the summer term, they should be reported to parents and adult pupils within 15 school days of the school receiving them.
+Where schools receive the results of any qualification assessments after the end of the summer term, they should report the results to parents and adult pupils within 15 school days of receiving them.
 These requirements do not apply to pupils receiving a school leaver’s report.

-Schools should take a proportionate approach in deciding what information to include within their pupils’ reports.
-As in previous years, schools should decide the appropriate level of detail required within reports, recognising:
+As in previous years, schools should take a proportionate approach in deciding what information to include within their pupils’ reports and the appropriate level of detail required.

-Schools should spend the recovery premium on evidence-based approaches to support pupils, in line with those set out in the Education Endowment Foundation’s pupil premium guide.
+Schools should spend the pupil premium on evidence-based approaches to support pupils, in line with those set out in the Education Endowment Foundation’s pupil premium guide.
 For further information, read our guidance on using pupil premium.
-For further information on funding for the National Tutoring Programme, read our guidance on the school-led tutoring grant.

 Published 25 March 2014